TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 We hope this excel sheet will be a helpful resource for those looking for a reliable Media Player device.

-!!! info "A lot of results have a comment added that provides extra information, such as fallback HDR or audio formats, as well as other information that we've gathered from several sources."

 Do you see a missing Player/Product ? and are you able to provide the needed info please join [TRaSH Guides Discord](https://trash-guides.info/discord){:target="_blank" rel="noopener noreferrer"}

 ??? question "How can provide info of a missing Player, what do i need to provide? - [Click to show/hide]"